nmstate/kubernetes-nmstate/docs/developer-guide-policy.md

 it checks whether it matches its node.
 When no `nodeSelector` is specified in the object, it always matches.
 Otherwise it compares the selector with node's labels.

-Configuration specified in `desiredState` is then saved in matching `NodeNetworkState`.
+The configuration specified in `desiredState` is then saved in matching `NodeNetworkState`.
 The `NodeNetworkState` controller is then responsible of configuration.